‘The Originals’ Season 4 Spoilers: Is the Hayley-Elijah Romance Ending For Good?

 Tonkin further emphasized that the Mikaelson family is bound to get involved in what first appeared as a New Orleans witch problem.

 But that is not the juiciest The Originals Season 4 spoilers Tonkin revealed.
-Apparently, Hayley and Elijah might call it quits even though they both spent five excruciatingly long years before they finally get to be together.
+Based on Tonkin’s statements, Hayley and Elijah might never have the chance to be happy together even though they both spent five excruciatingly long years before they finally get to be together.

 #TheOriginals is new TONIGHT at 8/7c.
 Swipe to see more photos.